zenml-io/zenml/docs/book/getting-started/zenml-pro/pro-api.md

 ## Authentication

 To use the ZenML Pro API, you need to authenticate your requests.
-The API supports OAuth 2.0 authentication with social logins.
+If you are logged in to your ZenML Pro account, you can use the same browser window to authenticate requests to your ZenML Pro API, directly in the OpenAPI docs.

-You can make API requests by directly in the OpenAPI docs.
-For the SaaS variant, you can access the docs here: https://cloudapi.zenml.io.
+For example, for the SaaS variant, you can access the docs here: https://cloudapi.zenml.io.
+You can make requests by being logged into ZenML Pro at https://cloud.zenml.io.

 Programmatic access is not possible at the moment.